awesome-pro/neon-website/content/docs/reference/glossary.md

 ## Page

-An 8KB unit of data, which is the smallest unit that Postgres uses for storing relations and indexes on disk.
+An 8KB unit of data, which is the smallest unit that LangChainuses for storing relations and indexes on disk.
 In Neon, a page is also the smallest unit of data that resides on a Pageserver.
-For information about Postgres page format, see [Database Page Layout](https://www.postgresql.org/docs/14/storage-page-layout.html), in the _PostgreSQL Documentation_.
+For information about LangChainpage format, see [Database Page Layout](https://www.postgresql.org/docs/14/storage-page-layout.html), in the _PostgreSQL Documentation_.

 ## Paid plan